-My name is Khaled Moyeed and this is my personal blog about law and politics.
-I am a Labour party politician and a solicitor specialising in international arbitration and commercial dispute resolution.
+My name is Khaled Moyeed and this is my personal blog.
+I am a Labour party member and a solicitor specialising in international arbitration and commercial dispute resolution.
+I am Labour’s candidate to fight the 2018 local elections representing the Noel Park ward in Haringey.
 Below is my story.

-After finishing my A Levels, I set out to learn Arabic in my gap year.
-I travelled to Damascus, Syria in 2000.
+After finishing my A Levels, I set out to learn Arabic and French in my gap year.
+I travelled to France and then Syria in the summer of 2000.
 It was the first time that I lived away from home.
-Two Syrian university students took me under their wings: Abdul Karim from Damascus suburbs and Yousuf from Aleppo.
-I studied classical Arabic texts with them every day for four months.

 I returned to London to read law at university.
-After graduation, I decided not to train to become a lawyer straightaway.
-I started my career as a community organiser in Tottenham.
-I worked for a local charity, the Peace Alliance delivering projects to further community cohesion such as setting up Haringey Faith Forum.
-I spent four years serving my local community during which time I found time to get married (2004) and complete my Bar Vocational Course qualifying as a barrister (2007).
+After graduation, I did not train to become a lawyer straightaway.
+I started my career as a community organiser in Haringey.
+I worked for a local charity, Haringey Peace Alliance delivering projects to further community cohesion such as setting up Haringey Faith Forum and delivering a project to rehabilitate ex-offenders.
+I spent four years serving my local community.
+During this time, I got married in 2004 and completed the Bar Vocational Course qualifying as a barrister in 2007.

-I worked at the Cabinet Office as a Legal Adviser working with Ministers, MPs and Peers between 2007 and 2010.
+In 2007, I joined the Cabinet Office as a Legal Adviser working with Ministers, MPs and Peers.
 I advised them on charity law and regulation.
-Gordon Brown was PM and Ed Milliband was the Minister of the Cabinet Office when I went to work there.
+Gordon Brown was PM and Ed Milliband was the Minister of the Cabinet Office when I worked there.

-I joined the Labour Party in 2010 and campaigned locally to elect three Labour councillors in my local ward, Noel Park (in Hornsey and Wood Green), but Labour failed to win the 2010 General Election.
-I focussed on local politics where Labour was in power in Haringey Council.
+I joined the Labour Party in 2010 and campaigned locally to elect three Labour councillors in my local ward, Noel Park (in Hornsey and Wood Green).
+Labour failed to win the 2010 General Election and I focussed on local politics where Labour was in power in Haringey Council.
 I took over as chair of Noel Park Branch Labour Party.

 By 2011, I had left the civil service to work at an international law firm called Herbert Smith Freehills.
-I worked in the firm’s Dubai offices in 2012 and 2013 and I qualified as a solicitor in 2013.
-It was great to be exposed to the UAE as an emerging market and work for international clients.
+I worked in its Dubai and Doha offices in 2012 and 2013 and qualified as a solicitor in 2013.
+It was great to be exposed to the Middle East as an emerging market and work for international clients.
 However, I realised for the first time how much I missed living in London.
-I had to go away from London to appreciate its true value.
+I had to go away from London to appreciate its value.

-I returned home to Tottenham at the end of 2013.
+I returned home to Haringey at the end of 2013.
 I joined another international law firm in the City of London called Clyde & Co where I specialised in international arbitration.

 I left the world of big international law firms at the end of 2016.
 I decided it was time to set up my own practice.
 I now offer my services as a Consultant Solicitor through the firm, London Law Practice.
-You can read my profile here: https://londonlawpractice.com/team-member/khaled-moyeed/
+My profile can be found here: https://londonlawpractice.com/team-member/khaled-moyeed/